{{org_field_logo}}

 Registration Number: {{org_field_registration_no}}

-Caldicott Principles and Patient Information Policy
+Caldicott Principles, Confidentiality and Service User Information Policy

 1. Purpose